-If your child breaks any of the rules you’ve agreed about going to the party, you can follow up with a consequence.
-Consequences are most effective if they’re meaningful and agreed beforehand.
+If your child breaks any of the rules you’ve agreed on about the party, you can follow up with a consequence.
+Consequences work best if they’re meaningful and you agree on them beforehand.
 For example, ‘The deal is that you’ll be home by midnight.
 If you’re not, you won’t be able to have friends over for a week’.

 You can read more about using consequences in our article on discipline strategies for teenagers.

 Sometimes things go wrong.
-Your child might drink alcohol or be offered drugs, or gatecrashers might cause problems.
-It’s a good idea to have a backup plan, just in case.
+Your child might use alcohol or other drugs, or gatecrashers might cause problems.
+It’s a good idea to have a back-up plan, just in case.